IBM-MIL/WatsonWeatherBot/README.md

   `git clone https://github.com/IBM-MIL/WatsonWeatherBot/`

 2. If you haven't already, login to BlueMix.
-First, set the API endpoint and then login to your account.
+To do so, set the API endpoint and then login to your account.

 ```
 cf api https://api.ng.bluemix.net